Frailty syndrome: Edmonton Frail Scale

 The Edmonton Frail Scale (EFS) is another method used to screen frailty.
 This scale is given scores of up to 17 points.
 It has been assessed to screen all domains of frailty, and is said to be easy to perform by clinicians.
 Specific tests used in this scaling system are walking tests and clock drawing.

 Electronic Frail Scale (eFI)

 The electronic Frail Scale (eFI) is a scale weighted out of 36 deficit points where the higher the number in the score will represent the more frail, or more prone to frailty.
 Each frailty-related deficit the person has is given a point and the more deficits the person is experiencing the more likely they are frail or will experience frailty in the future.
 The total number of deficits is divided by 36.
 Then, a frailty category is assigned.
 A person with a score of 0.00–0.12 is in the "Fit" category.
 A person with a score of 0.13–0.24 is in the "Mild" category.
 A person with a score of 0.25–0.36 is in the "Moderate" category.
 Finally, a person with the score of 0.36 or above is considered to be in the "Severe" category.

+Hospital Frailty Risk Score (HFRS)

+The Hospital Frailty Risk Score (HFRS) uses diagnostic codes from the International Classification of Diseases, tenth revision (ICD10).
+It is calculated by combining a weighted set of 109 ICD10 diagnostic codes recorded in the person's medical record during the current hospital admission and the two previous emergency admissions occurring in the prior two years.
+Each of the 109 ICD10 codes has an associated weight, from 0.1 up to 7.1.
+These weights are summed to give the frailty risk score for each person.
+The resulting HFRS values ranging from 0 (zero frailty risk) for those with none of the 109 codes to 173.2 for someone with all 109 codes.
+People can be categorised into four groups: zero risk (HRFS=0), lower risk (0<HFRS<5), intermediate risk (5≤HFRS≤15) or high risk (HRFS> 15).
+Originally the HFRS was developed for people aged 75 years or older but it can be used to identify frailty risk for all adults admitted to hospital.